-What do you do when camping on the surf side of Moreton Island, well into ‘Happy Hour’, when a text from the weather bureau announces a tsunami warning?
+What do you do when camping in the remote wilderness of Moreton Island, well into ‘Happy Hour’, when a text from the weather bureau announces a tsunami warning?
 This was our challenge, on a recent travel adventure.

-Five 4WD’s were useless with the tide lapping the edges of the dunes, the campsite backed onto non-drivable terrain and not one camper, of 30 or so, would have passed a breathalyser.
+In terms of escape, five 4WD’s were useless with the tide lapping the edges of the dunes and a campsite that backed onto non-drivable terrain.
+On top of that, we were celebrating a birthday and not one camper, of 30 or so, would have passed a breathalyser.

 Solution?
 More beer.

-Bleary eyed the next morning, coffees in hand and the mouth-watering smell of scrambled eggs and bacon mixing with the salt air, we stared at the pounding surf – mercifully tsunami free.
+Bleary-eyed the next morning, we emerged from our lopsided tents to blue, sunny skies.
+Coffees in hand, with the mouth-watering smell of scrambled eggs and bacon mixed with salt air, we stared at the pounding surf, mercifully resting where it should.

-Moreton Island, with its many faces, is an adventure worth the ride.
+Tsunami warnings notwithstanding, a Moreton Island adventure, with its many faces, is always one worth the ride.